 The Bermuda Triangle, also known as the Devil's Triangle, is a region of the northwestern Atlantic Ocean in which a number of aircraft and surface vessels have disappeared.
 Some people have claimed that these disappearances fall beyond the boundaries of human error or acts of nature.
 Some of these disappearances have been attributed to the paranormal, a suspension of the laws of physics, or activity by extraterrestrial beings by popular culture.
 Though a substantial documentation exists showing numerous incidents to have been inaccurately reported or embellished by later authors, and numerous official agencies have gone on record as stating the number and nature of disappearances to be similar to any other area of ocean, many have remained unexplained despite considerable investigation.

-The 1492 light sighting was a sighting of unknown light during the first voyage of Christopher Columbus on October 11, 1492, by some crew members of Santa Maria, Pinta and possibly Nina shortly before the landing on Guanahani.
+The 1492 light sighting was witnessed by some crew members of Santa Maria, Pinta and possibly Nina shortly before the landing on Guanahani.
 The light was reported in Columbus' journal, Ferdinand Columbus' Vita del Ammiraglio (The Life of the Admiral), the proceedings of the Pleitos Colombinos (the long lawsuit involving the heirs of Columbus) and some other sources.
 Columbus described the light as "a small wax candle that rose and lifted up, which to few seemed to be an indication of land".
 He received the royal reward for the sighting.
 His son Ferdinand also characterized it as a candle, that went up and down.
 Read more ...

 Columbus wrote: There exists the possibility of never leaving this legendary sea.
 My compass acts strangely.
 This sea seems to have the ability to draw things in from all over the Atlantic like a catch-basin.